Guide for Individuals with Vision Impairments

-Office Web Apps provide support for assistive technologies such as screen readers and speech recognition software.
-Find more information on accessibility features in Office Web Apps.
+Office Online provides support for assistive technologies such as screen readers and speech recognition software.
+Find more information on accessibility features in Office Online.

-Because Office Web Apps run in the browser, you can use your web browser's features that improve the readability of pages.
+Because Office Online runs in the browser, you can use your web browser's features that improve the readability of pages.
 Find out about vision related accessibility features in Internet Explorer.

 Move around webpages with the keyboard

 If you have low vision it's sometimes difficult to see links on webpages, and if you're blind you'll use the keyboard rather than the mouse or display to work with your computer.
-You can move around webpages quickly using the keyboard in Web Apps.
+You can move around webpages quickly using the keyboard in Office Online.